;

 The Anthropology Department may also accept introductory anthropology courses equivalent to ANTH 1, ANTH 2 and ANTH 3 from other four-year universities but students must petition to have these courses count toward the anthropology major or minor requirements.

 You may also apply up to 10 credits (two classes) of upper-division credit toward the major.
 These credits must be taken at four-year universities, through EAP, or through an approved field study program.
 The director of undergraduate studies must approve each course.
-For more information about the approval and waiver process, see the Coursework Petition.
+For more information about the approval and waiver process, see the Anthropology Coursework Petition which can be found on the Anthropology Department web site.

 Anthropology courses from other universities that are approved by the Anthropology Department will count toward the elective requirement.
 Students must complete the Anthropology Senior Comprehensive requirement at UCSC—course petitions will not be accepted for this requirement.